 The Summer Bib Shorts from Italian brand La Passione appear relatively simple at first glance – with a relatively low panel count and a chamois that initially looks like nothing particularly fancy.
 However, they really surprised me – offering hours of comfort and a great fit.
 With La P's direct sales policy, they are pretty keenly priced too.

-B'Twin's 500 Bib Shorts are designed for regular riding and continue the French giant's reputation for dependable kit at favourable prices.
+Formerly known as B'Twin 500, these bib shorts are designed for regular riding and continue the French giant's reputation for dependable kit at favourable prices.
 The 500 bibs are what we'd class as staples for everyday training and rides up to around the 50-mile mark.
 Much past 65 miles and we've found the otherwise compatible pad a little wanting; especially when riding more upright bikes.

 A penny shy of £25 buys you lightweight though reassuringly rugged six-panel polyamide/elastane mix shorts, while the mesh bibs are 100% polyester.
 Tactile elastic and silicone leg grippers do their job impeccably – better than some big brands' mid-range offerings – with no hint of discomfort or unsightly branding.